Sign-up for our email newsletter and stay connected.

 National Forests are the most efficient natural system for pulling carbon dioxide (CO2) out of the atmosphere.
 This means that healthy forests are a powerful, natural helper in mitigating and adapting to climate change.

 Through our Reforestation Program the NFF offers you a proven, immediate and effective solution to fight climate change.
-For every $2 you donate to the NFF, we will plant 2 trees, and you will help remove 1 Metric ton (Mt) of CO2e from the atmosphere over the life of those trees.
+For every $2 you donate to the NFF, we will plant 2 trees, and you can help remove approximately 1 Metric ton (Mt) of CO2e from the atmosphere over the life of those trees.

 By donating, you are joining our efforts and becoming a part of one of the largest national efforts to address climate change.

 There are millions of acres of National Forests in need of reforestation.
 By planting trees, we are restoring vital forest ecosystems - ecosystems that offer a range of benefits for all of us.
-As these trees grow, they will sequester CO2 and mitigate your carbon footprint.
+As these trees grow, they will sequester CO2 and help mitigate the effects of global climate change.

-A single tree can sequester a half a Metric ton of CO2e over its 100 year lifetime.
+A single tree can sequester approximately a half a metric ton of CO2 over its 100 year lifetime.